-If you live in an area with a lot of electromagnetic interference, you are going to love today’s article on the subject of a shielded guitar cavity.
-What we’re going to do is talk about shielding the control cavity for maximum protection from interference.
-It’s not hard to find a guitar shielding kit online, but there are also some excellent DIY methods you can use to get the job done.
+If you live in an area with a lot of electromagnetic interference, you might be in need of a shielded guitar cavity.
+Shielding the control cavity is one of the key ways you can get maximum protection from interference.
+Shielding kits are often for sale online, but here are some excellent DIY methods you can use to get the job done yourself.

 What is a Shielded Guitar Cavity?

 A shielded cavity is when we coat all surfaces inside the guitar with a shielding paint or shielding foil.
 There are several products available online or at the local hardware store that will work correctly.
-We will also need to use the paint or foil to coat the cavity cover or pickguard.
-We essentially create a metal box to hold all of the guitar’s electronics.
+We’ll need to use the paint or foil to coat the cavity cover or pickguard, essentially creating a metal box to hold all of the guitar’s electronics.

 What are the Benefits of a Shielded Guitar Cavity?

-Our metal box shields our electronics from every angle, protecting them from electromagnetic and RF interference.
+The shielded cavity protects our electronics from electromagnetic and radio frequency interference at every angle.
 This interference can enter your signal and create a static or buzz in your sound.
 Many items around the home can cause interference, including your refrigerator, microwave, washer, dryer, and fluorescent lighting.
 Power transformers and street lights can also cause interference.

 A shielded guitar cavity will go a long way towards preventing the interference from reaching your signal.
 Shielded wire leaves your volume and tone pots exposed, so shielding the cavity does a better job of protecting your guitar.